 4 Your medicine cabinet seems harmless enough, but it too is in on the plot to take you out.
 Left over prescription medicines are just one mix-up away from a call to poison control or a trip to the hospital.
 Replace your old medicine cabinet with a child safe version that is well lit and dispose those old prescriptions from the top shelf following your pharmacist’s recommendation.

-5 Vanities are notorious for storing harsh cleaning chemicals, accidently mix the wrong ones together and its lights out for anyone in the room.
+5 Vanities are notorious for storing harsh cleaning chemicals, accidentally mix the wrong ones together and its lights out for anyone in the room.
 Chemicals need to be stored in a well-lit and locked cabinet out of reach of children and overzealous cleaning fiends.
-If you need a safe cabinet call 3Rs Construction!
+If you need a safe cabinet call 3Rs Construction & Remodeling!

 6 Toilets - If you are getting a little older or had any kind of surgery you know how hard it is to get up off the toilet and losing your balance is a huge risk.
 Decorative grab bars to help you balance can save you another trip to the hospital, "your guests will never know it's not just a place to put your phone while you go…"